These are stores that held their grand openings in 2011 and 2012. Read about future stores.

 - Parly 2 – Le Chesnay (France) – In early Feb.
 2011 MacGeneration spotted a listing to indicate a future store in this city west of Paris and near Versailles.
 The mall operated by Unibail-Rodamco has 188 shops in 1.1 million s.f.
 Grand opening Sept.
 24, 2011.

 - New Haven (CT) – In late April 2011 a job listing appeared for a future store in this city, with a ZIP Code that includes the downtown district and Yale University.
-Within a month local reporters confirmed the store would be within a renovated space at the Yale University bookstore.
+Within a month local reporters confirmed the store would be within a renovated space owned by university.
 The state is the fourth-wealthiest in the country, and Yale is considered among the most prestigious universities in the world.
-The space will include the basement and ground floor.
+The space includes the basement and ground floor of 67 Broadway, and permits indicate construction cost $5.2 million.
+The permits show Callison LLC as the architect and Shawmut Design and Construction as the contractor.
+The side stone wall of the store features something unique—the college shields of the university, cut from steel, designed and created by former Yale student, now designed Jonathan Corum.
 Grand opening Sept.
 24th, 2011. [news story] [news story w/permits] [Sept.
 1 photo #1 / #2 / #3] [Sept.
 4 stone wall] [Sept.
 19th photo] [opening video] updated

 - MetroTown – Burnaby, BC Canada – In April 2011 a job listing appeared for this mall about 8 miles southeast of Vancouver city center and the existing Pacific Centre Apple store.
 The enormous, 1.7 million s.f.
 Ivanhoe Cambridge mall is the country’s second largest, and has 450 retailers over three levels.
 In early August a tipster located the black construction barricade on the upper level, to the right of Armani Exchange, in the former Smart Set space.
 Grand opening Sept.
 24, 2011. [space photos Aug.
 8th #1 / #2] [photos Sept.
 18th #1 / #2]